NecsusECS/Necsus/README.md

 When you find yourelf in a position that you need to see the exact state that an entity is in, you can get a string dump of that entity by using the `EntityDebug` directive:

-## Debugging Generated Code

-If Necsus isn't behaving as you would expect, the best tool you've got in your toolbox is the ability to dump the code that it generates.
-This allows you to walk through what is happening, or even substitute the generated code into your app and execute it.
-This can be enabled by compiling with the `-d:dump` flag set.

 ```nim
 import necsus